We know you’re a pro at cleaning up after yourself when it’s warm out, but do you know what to do when the temperatures drop?

-Wild animals are weaker and less well-fed in the winter than in warmer months, so human contact can be much more harmful.
-Disturbing an animal (like trying to get close for a photo, for example), can stress it out and consume much of the energy it stored to survive the winter.
+Wild animals are weaker and less well fed in the winter than in warmer months, so human contact can be much more harmful.
+Disturbing an animal (by trying to get close for a photo, for example), can stress it out and consume much of the energy it stored to survive the winter.
 If you want to observe wildlife, do so quietly and from a distance.

 Don’t Feed Hungry Animals

 Even if the animal is staring at you with big, adorable eyes, do not feed it.
-This conditions animals to treat humans as a source of food, turning them into a nuisance and altering their natural behavior.
+Feeding animals conditions them to treat humans as a source of food, turning them into a nuisance and altering their natural behavior.

 You love playing outside in the winter, and so do lots of other people.
-Help other folks have an equally amazing day by being considerate on trails and making way for other visitors.
-Give camps their space and respect their privacy, and be helpful if they need it!
+Help other folks have an equally amazing day by being considerate on trails and making way for fellow visitors.
+Give camps their space and respect their privacy—and help out if they need it!